The Kalaureia Research Program, www.kalaureia.org/ancient_kalaureia

 Wide, S. & L. Kjellberg 1895.
 ‘Ausgrabungen auf Kalaureia’, AM 20, 267–326.

 The Doric temple of Poseidon was located at the north end of an enclosed sanctuary within a grove of trees with only a portion of the surrounding wall surviving.
 It was built from poros limestone brought from the island of Aegina.
-The ancient sanctuary of Poseidon was destroyed in 395 AD. as a result of an earthquake.
-Over time, much of the temple, as well as the associated structures around it, were plundered, the stone use elsewhere, most for the construction of a monastery on Hydra.
+The temple was destroyed by a violent earthquake in 395 AD.
+Eventually, much of the temple was plundered, the stone use for the construction of a monastery on Hydra.

 Archaeological research on the site began in 1894 by the Swedish Archaeological Institute under the direction of archaeologists Samuel Wide and Lennart Kjellberg.
 In 1997 the Institute resumed a new phase of archaeological fieldwork in the area, the Kalaureia Research Program continues to date.
 Excavated roof tiles from c.
 650 BC. suggest the existence of a precursor to the Late Archaic temple of Poseidon, as well as the presence of a building in the area of the later Propylon.
 There are also remains of terrace walls which date from the 7th century BC.